-12. Check for a steady stream of water flowing out of the water pump indicator hole.
+13. After engine starts, check for a steady stream of water flowing out of the water pump indicator hole.

 IMPORTANT: If no water is coming out of the water pump indicator hole, stop engine and check cooling water intake for obstruction.
 No obstruction may indicate a water pump failure or blockage in the cooling system.
 These conditions will cause the engine to overheat.
 Have the outboard checked by your dealer.
-Operating the engine while overheated will cause serious engine damage.
+Operating the engine while overheated may cause serious engine damage.